ArtNazarov/updatelib/README.md

-# How to use
+# How to Use

-Open ```/updater.php?action=update-form&psw=CHANGE_IT``` and upload new zip archive
+   Open ```/updater.php?action=update-form&psw=CHANGE_IT``` and upload a new ZIP archive.

-Also update can be sended as POST request with action='update', psw is your secret and update_file as zip archive with new server root data
+   Alternatively, you can send the update as a POST request with the following parameters:

+   - action='update'

+  - psw (your secret password)

+  - update_file (the ZIP archive containing the **new server root data**)

+# Warning

-Warning: the tool is clear server root.
+This tool will clear the server root